+INDEX

+NETFLASK

 PART A

 Introduction:

 Netflask is a web application developed using Python Flask framework that allows users to perform basic network troubleshooting and information gathering tasks.
 The application provides features like ping test, DNS and IP lookup, traceroute, port scanning, and web scraping.
 The primary goal of this project is to provide a user-friendly and efficient way of troubleshooting network issues and gathering information related to networks.